SilverHalf/mount-balrior/decima/strategy.md

 The melee group can position themselves left of Decima when looking at Decima from the center, while the ranged group just stays between the two hexagonal formations of conduits.
 Decima will start her attack pattern from anew, like at the start of Phase 1 and Phase 2.
 Once you see the pizza attack, bait the [Fluxlances].

-The kiter in this phase has the additional responisbility of managing the spawn position of the [Focused Fluxlance] (aka Green Arrow).
+The kiter in this phase has the additional responsibility of managing the spawn position of the [Focused Fluxlance] (aka Green Arrow).
 To do this, they should initially move move toward the conduits on the right-hand side, which will also bait [Thunder] onto those conduits.

-The first set of [Fluxlances] additionaly includes the [Focused Fluxlance].
+The first set of [Fluxlances] additionally includes the [Focused Fluxlance].
 If the kiter baits correctly on the right-hand side, the Green Arrow will spawn to the left of Decima, directly on top of the melee group, which needs to stack inside of it to solve the mechanic.
 This can overlap with [Thunders]: in this case the melee group will need to dodge backward, while staying inside the Green Arrow so as to not fail the mechanic.

 Next, Decima will [Seismic Reposition] to a different position.
 Be ready to provide <img class='inline stability'> [Stability] and follow Decima to her new location.
 The melee group can position themselves to stand between Decima and the conduits that have been charged up already, while the ranged group should remain in the center and the kiter should bait on the opposite side.
 In the example PoV, the charged conduits are to the right-hand side after Decima's jump.
 This means the melee group moves to the right side.